 The first major Mississippi oil well was drilled following a geological survey by a young geologist — who had sought a suitable Yazoo County clay to mold cereal bowls for children.
 “It all began quite independently of any search for oil,” noted a southern history journal decades later.

-In February 1939, Frederic F. Mellen worked for the Works Progress Administration in Yazoo County during the Great Depression.
-The 28-year-old geologist supervised a clay and minerals survey project, “to locate a suitable clay to mold cereal bowls and other utensils for an underprivileged children’s nursery.”
+Frederic F. Mellen worked for the Works Progress Administration in Yazoo County during the Great Depression.
+By February 1939, the 28-year-old geologist was supervising a minerals survey project, “to locate a suitable clay to mold cereal bowls and other utensils for an underprivileged children’s nursery.”

 Instead, Mellen launched Mississippi’s oil industry.

 At Perry Creek, about a mile southwest of Tinsley, Mellen’s survey found a strata of Mississippi’s known Jackson formation.
 But the seam was 250 feet above where it was supposed to be.
 It was a salt dome structure, well known since Texas’ spectacular Spindletop Hill discovery in January 1901.

 Mellen urged more seismographic testing.
 Natural gas had been produced in Mississippi in the mid-1920s, and the Jackson formation was persuasive evidence that oil could be found along Perry Creek.
 Indications in the Yazoo Clay suggested an anticlinal structure, according to Edgar Wesley Owen in Trek of the Oil Finders: A History of Exploration for Petroleum (1975).

 The Tinsley formation included, “a northward contour closure of at least 135 feet – a structure so favorable for oil and gas accumulation as to warrant further geologic sturdy and seismographic exploration,” the Bulletin press release proclaimed, adding that it “especially should it be further explored for the reason that it lies less than 35 miles north-west of the Jackson Gas Field.”